mit-ccrg/mit-ccrg/ServerUserGuide.md

 ### ssh access
 To access `anduril`, first connect to the Partner's VPN.
 Then `ssh username@anduril`.

-Likewise, to access `anduril`, first connect to the Partner's VPN.
-Then `ssh username@anduril`.
+Likewise, to access `narsil`, first connect to the Partner's VPN.
+Then `ssh username@narsil`.

 Please change your default password when you log in for the first time.

 ### environment
 Due to storage issuse, please *do not install conda* into `anduril` and `narsil`.
 Instead, use the command `source /home/stultzlab/miniconda3/bin/activate` to activate the miniconda environment and create your environment under this miniconda3.
-Below is information copied from Aguirre Lab info page.
+Below is information copied from [Aguirre Lab environment info page](https://github.com/aguirre-lab/aguirre-lab/blob/master/miniconda.md).

 Your console prompt should now be prepended by (base).
 Create an environment from your environment.yml config file.
 My `dotfiles` repo contains an example `environment.yml` named `er`.
 It contains Python 3.8, Numpy, Pandas, h5py, Jupyter Lab, and other packages I use across projects.
 You are free to copy and use it as helpful.